james-wang-sage/FtcRobotController/doc/TeleOp-Mode-Guide.md

 ---

-## Auto-Align Feature (L1)
+## Auto-Align Feature (Left Bumper)

 The **Auto-Align** feature automatically rotates the robot to face perpendicular to the goal zone border, providing the optimal angle for ball launching.
+Press **Left Bumper** to toggle it on/off.

 ### How It Works